nidium/Nidium/README_WINDOWS.md

 We have put a lot of efford to create some 'configure_*' scripts that are using the command line tools of visualstudio, not the gui.
 You can use the gui for your convieniance, but you'll get the same error messages and warnings when you compile it in a terminal.

-We are focussing on windows 64 bit OS, but 32 bit might work with a little finetuning.
+We are focussing on windows 64 bit OS, but 32 bit should work as well.
+We are focussing on MSVC 2015, but 2013 should work as well.

 (BTW: That this port was started on the branch with the name 'windows-x86' does not have any significant meaning.